ista-vamos/artifact-rv25/BUILDING.md

 For generating plots, you need also:
 ```
 pip install matplotlib pandas seaborn
-apt-get install texlive-latex-base
+apt-get install texlive-latex-base texlive-latex-extra
 ```

 NOTE: installing latex downloads a lot of data.
-You may skip this step if you change the scripts in `plots/` directory not to use LaTeX labels.
+You may skip this step and the plotting scripts will automatically avoid using Latex.

-TODO: do this automatic (don't use latex if not present)

 ## Building monitors